KevinTheMix/CheatSheets/Git.md

 ### Commit

 The Commit itself.
-All staged files are commited ("snapshot") to the repository A Commit messageis expected.
+All staged files are commited ("snapshot") to the repository A Commit message is expected.
 If it is not provided in the command line, the default text editor is launched and its result fed as message

     git commit
     git commit -m "Commit message"